Consider the scenario:

 $ for i in in.jpg; do \ magick "$i" \ -fill white -font Oxanium-Regular \ -pointsize "%[fx:w*0.035]" \ -gravity northwest \ -annotate "+%[fx:w*0.05]+%[fx:h*0.10]" \ "$(exiftool -s3 -p '$LensID @ f/$Aperture' "$i")" \ "out-$i" done

-And with browser scaled to 75% width, we can see that the text is the same relative size and at the position
+And display the same images with browser-scaled to 75% width, we can see that the text is the same relative size and at the position

 Above, we are specifying (via